hmcts/roadmap-platform-operations/README.md

 Authentication to GitHub is done using a GitHub App called `Roadmap Platform Operations`.
 This is a custom app and is installed on the `hmcts` organisation and has access to the `roadmap-platform-operations` repository with the relevant permissions.

-Authentication is done using a private key and app id stored in the repository secrets, and the app token is generated and used to create issues, labels and to update issue statues.
+Authentication is done using a private key and app id stored in the repository secrets, and the app token is generated and used to create issues, labels and to update issue status.

 ## Additional Information
 You can view the [Roadmap Integration - The behind the scenes](https://justiceuk.sharepoint.com/:v:/r/sites/DTSPlatformOperations/Shared%20Documents/General/Recordings/Knowledge%20Sharing-20240829_140249-Meeting%20Recording.mp4?csf=1&web=1&e=4hZ933&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D) for an overview of how the integration works.